tshepang/blog-movies/content/movies/recent movies 2008-10-12.rst

 choreography in Yuen Woo Ping's absence.
 Oh, and I couldn't stop noticing that the walking fish is modeled after that talkative robot in Star Wars.
-It's also obvious that some (at least one) of the creature designs were inspired by Pan's Labyrinth's childkiller, and much of the designs look childish and unconvincing.
+It's also obvious that some (at least one) of the creature designs were inspired by childkiller from `Pan's Labyrinth`__, and much of the designs look childish and unconvincing.

 R. Lee Ermey doesn't miss a step in the bad and unnecessary horror